 - 6.1.
 Detentions may be issued for any contravention of the school Bylaws, or for not following the instructions of a teacher. - 6.2.
-Pupils will complete detentions on the date specified unless otherwise arranged with their Head of School. - 6.3.
-Detentions for year 7 13 pupils are held during lunchtimes for the first half hour and after school from 3.25pm 4.25pm - 6.4.
+Students will complete detentions on the date specified unless otherwise arranged with their Head of School. - 6.3.
+Detentions for year 7 13 students are held during lunchtimes for the first half hour and after school from 3.25pm 4.25pm - 6.4.
 Detentions take precedence over all other school and work activities.
 Families will need to make suitable arrangements.

-7. MOTOR VEHICLE/MOTORCYCLES
+7. MOTOR VEHICLE/MOTOR CYCLES

 - 7.1.
-Pupils are permitted to bring a motor vehicle/motorcycle to school provided they first obtain a permit from the Head of Senior College, International Pupils from the International College, and abide by the conditions printed on the permit application form. - 7.2.
+Students are permitted to bring a motor vehicle/motor cycle to school provided they first obtain a permit from the Head of Senior College, International Students from the International College, and abide by the conditions printed on the permit application form. - 7.2.
 The vehicle permit must be renewed annually. - 7.3.
 The vehicle permit may be revoked at the school's discretion. - 7.4.
-Pupils agree to abide by the conditions printed on the permit application. - 7.5.
-Pupils are not permitted to park in staff or visitor car parks ie Arthur Street, International College or Acacia Avenue car parks.
+Students agree to abide by the conditions printed on the permit application. - 7.5.
+Students are not permitted to park in staff or visitor car parks in Arthur Street, International College or Acacia Avenue car parks.